 Another interesting observation is that I tend to get sick less during cold and flu season… now to be fair I live in California so it usually isn’t so cold here, but I am curious to see what the direct effect is of kombucha’s probiotics on people who have been taking antibiotics their whole life (perhaps we will be doing another survey soon!).

 Kombucha Relives Constipation

 Digestion = Poop Easier; Acetic Acids = Pee Easier.
-BUT – the missing ingredient in both equations is…. (drum roll, or hand drum, please)… W-A-T-E-R. In fact water will help all of these reported benefits.
-A good rule of thumb is drink equal amounts of water for kombucha.
+BUT – the missing ingredient in both equations is…. (drum roll, or hand drum, please)… W-A-T-E-R. In fact, water will help all of these reported benefits.
+A good rule of thumb is to drink equal amounts of water for kombucha.
 This is in addition to the recommended 8 glasses a day (which by the way is only a general recommendation and would vary greatly based on individual, and of course their diet and lifestyle… more on that on another post).
-So if you have 16oz of kombucha a day… a rule would be have an additional 16oz of h2O a day.
+So if you have 16oz of kombucha a day… a rule would have an additional 16oz of h2O a day.
 And the best time to do it is right after you drink the kombucha.

-Kombucha Cleans Your Liver.
+Kombucha Cleans Your Liver

 Kombucha contains gluconic acid which continues to break down to Caprylic acid a potent anti-fungal and can immensely help those suffering from Candidiasis (fancy name for Candida).
 Gluconic acid also works in the liver, possibly as part of a detoxification pathway and why it is believed Kombucha can help the body detoxify from heavy metals and toxins.
 I have also found that when taken with milk thistle and other already known and more common liver cleansing herbs it will assist the liver even more.
-And I know I sound like a broken records (or tape cassette), but all this must be accompanied with water!
+And I know I sound like a broken record (or tape cassette), but all this must be accompanied with water!

-Kombucha Makes Your Skin Look Younger and Heals Eczema
+Kombucha Makes Your Skin Look Younger And Heals Eczema